Q3D/q3dfit/docs/configuration.rst

 A: The type of data (template, blackbody, powerlaw, absorption, extinction, ...).
 Put 'source' for the data to be fitted.

 B: This is the filename to read in.
 It will be ignored for types 'blackbody' or 'powerlaw' as these are generated in the code itself.
+Some popular templates are pre-loaded in ``q3dfit/data/questfit_templates``.
+These include silicate opacity curves from `Chiar and Tielens (2006) <https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract>`_, astronomical dust opacity curves from `Draine (2003) <https://ui.adsabs.harvard.edu/abs/2003ApJ...598.1017D/abstract>`_, PAH templates from `Smith et al. (2007) <https://ui.adsabs.harvard.edu/abs/2007ApJ...656..770S/abstract>`_, and absorption curves of ices and hydrocarbons from `Spoon et al. (2004) <https://ui.adsabs.harvard.edu/abs/2004ApJS..154..184S/abstract>`_.

 C: For source: lower wavelength limit. "-1" will use the lowest possible common wavelength.
-[Possibly still in development.]
+[Still in development.]
 	For template, blackbody, powerlaw: normalization factor.

 	For absorption: tau_peak.

 	For extinction: any float; this will be ignored.

 D: For source: upper wavelength limit. "-1" will use the largest possible common wavelength.
-[Possibly still in development.]
+[Still in development.]
 	For template, blackbody, powerlaw: fix/free parameter for the normalization.
 1=fixed, 0=free.

 	For absorption: fix/free parameter for tau_peak.
 1=fixed, 0=free.